 - Building Strengths: Participants will learn how they can identify and activate their own strengths and the unique gifts of their students to help each other capitalize on their assets in school.
 We share how strengths offer the first pathway to greater engagement, achievement, and well-being.
 We will do this through a practical examination of the acronym S-M-A-R-T to structure the learning format – spotting, managing, advocating, relating and training strengths.

 - Building Resilience: Focuses on how resil¬ience is more than just the ability to bounce back from adversity; it is also the capacity to bounce forward in the presence of opportunity.
 We focus on developing clear-eyed, positive mindsets, and springy resilience in groups and provide practice skill-based activities to help individual achieve more flexible and accurate thinking.

 - Building Relationships: Bridges the connection between strengths, resilience, and relationships.
 We provide tools to develop healthy relationships for mobilizing and building the high quality interpersonal connections among adults and students that support engagement and accomplishment.

 - Culver Challenge Course programs require a minimum of 8 participants.

 - High ropes courses may include Double Decker with Zip, 50 ft.
 Tower with Zip, Pamper Pole, Flying Squirrel.

 - Participants must be at least 13 years of age.

 - All Challenge Course Programs, staff and facilities meet or exceed standards set by the Association for Challenge Course Technology and the American Camp Association.

-The Culver Challenge Course is facilitated by Ulead, Inc. For additional information please contact Mallory Klotz (574) 696-1085.
+The Culver Challenge Course is facilitated by uLEAD, Inc. For additional information or to schedule your program, please contact uLEAD at (574) 696-1085 or email@example.com.